 Use this formula to determine how many plates to order:

 Square feet converted to linear feet of plates - if installed 8" on center, multiply by 1.5.
 If 6" on center, multiply by 2.
 If there are closets, counters, cupboards, refrigerator, etc., under which radiant heat plates do not have to be installed, in general, we subtract 10% from the square footage.
-Divide by either 8 or 4 (plate length) and then by 20 for the number of boxes.
+Divide by either 8 or 4 (plate length) for the quantity of plates.

 John lives in upstate New York and recommends heat transfer plates in floor heating applications because of their reliable performance when the temperatures drop in cold climates.